jmiiller/dns_shark/README.md

 ## How to use

 DNS Shark can be used in two distinct ways.
 Firstly, DNS Shark can be used as a command line application, named `dns_shark`.
-Secondly, DNS Shark can be imported into your own project and interacted with via the developer API defined in the `Resolver` class, which is imported from `dns_shark.dns_resolver`.
+Secondly, DNS Shark can be imported into your own project as a library and interacted with via the developer API defined in the `Resolver` class, which is imported from `dns_shark.dns_resolver`.

+### DNS Shark as a CLI tool

 To resolve a domain name, call the program with two required arguments:
 1. The IP address of a DNS server.
 (The domain name resolution process will begin with this specified DNS server.)